Man of Iron: Plot

 Activist Maciek Tomczyk, the son of Man of Marble's hero Mateusz Birkut, is leading a shipyard strike in Gdańsk against the Communist authorities.
-A radio named journalist Winkel is ordered by the deputy chairman of the Radio Committee to investigate Tomczyk and find compromising information about him.
+An alcoholic radio journalist named Winkel is ordered by the deputy chairman of the Radio Committee to investigate Tomczyk and find compromising information about him.
 Winkel is sent to Gdańsk, where he is monitored by the authorities.

 The strikers refuse to give Winkel access to the shipyard, but he meets a friend, Dzidek.
 Dzidek knew Tomczyk in college and later recounts how Tomczyk's father, Mateusz Birkut, would not allow his son to take part in the student protests in March 1968.
 From another source, Tomczyk learns that Birkut himself died during protests in December 1970.
-Winkel becomes increasingly sympathetic to the strikers' cause, but continues his investigation under pressure from the authorities.
+Winkel becomes increasingly sympathetic to the strikers' cause but continues his investigation under pressure from the authorities.

-After his father's death, Tomczyk had married Agnieszka, who he had met when was making a documentary about Birkut's career as a well-publicized Stakhanovite worker hero.
+After his father's death, Tomczyk married Agnieszka, whom he had met when making a documentary about Birkut's career as a well-publicized Stakhanovite worker hero.
 Winkel visits Agnes, who is now in police custody for her support of the strike.
 Agnes describes her romance and marriage with Tomczyk and their fight for workers' rights.

-Despite being blackmailed by the secret police for a drunk driving accident in his past, Winkel ultimately eventually refuses to complete his assignment and resigns from his job.
+Despite being blackmailed by the secret police for a drunk driving crash in his past, Winkel ultimately refuses to complete his assignment and resigns from his job.
 He is admitted to the shipyard, where he joins the strikers.
 A government delegation reaches an agreement with Lech Wałęsa and the other strikers, and Agnes tearfully reunites with Tomczyk during the announcement.
 A government official warns that the agreement is "only a piece of paper," but Tomczyk tells his father's memorial that the strikers have "made it through the worst."